 8:30am, social media – many of the students who we want to reach are keen social media users, so we want to make sure that we're promoting relevant advice articles and great placements and internships that they're going to be interested in.
 This means scheduling the day's posts nice and early…so that we don't forget.

 9:30am, team meeting – to make sure everyone's up to date with the company's current goals, we often take a few minutes early on in the week to sit down and chat through each other's projects.
 This keeps us all on the same page.

 10:30am, partnership building – we love working with other companies in this sector who are doing a great job of reaching, informing and helping students to make themselves more employable.
 As such, we often spend time reaching out to other companies to see how we can work together effectively.

 11:30am, getting stuck in – the great thing about being in a small but focused team is that there's always a chance to get out the old elbow grease.
 We create and distribute thousands upon thousands of guides every year, which means hauling them into the office, wrapping them up and sending them back out again (to schools and universities).
 Makes a nice change from sitting down all day.

 12:30pm, time for lunch – after a busy morning, it's time for a break and a hefty dose of tasty food and even tastier banter.

 1:30pm, heading out of the office – whether it's a university career fair, school presentation or checking out a potential awards (or after party) venue, team members often find themselves getting out of the office and travelling around London – or even the whole country.

-3:30pm, clearing the backlog – fresh back into the office, it's time to scale the inevitable mountain of emails that's built up and make a few calls to our many stakeholders.
+3:30pm, clearing the backlog – fresh back into the office, it's time to scale the inevitable mountain of emails that have built up and make a few calls to our many stakeholders.

 4:30pm, research – to keep your place as market leaders, it goes without saying that you have to know what's going on in the market itself.
 This means checking out the sector news, learning new skills, sharing articles with the team and generally being commercially-aware.